maddc0de/learning-journey-at-makers/README.md

 -----

+Part time self led leaarning

 **Objective:**

-[x] Learn to use the command line(cl) such as using simple commands, switches to enhance command abilities, manipulate files from cl and modify permissions.
+* [x] Learn to use the command line(cl) such as using simple commands, switches to enhance command abilities, manipulate files from cl and modify permissions.

-[x] Learn to use Git such as using git commands, repositories and making pull requests.
+* [x] Learn to use Git such as using git commands, repositories and making pull requests in Github.

-[x] Learn to use Ruby Language.
+* [x] Learn to use Ruby Language.

-[x] Pair Program on FizzBuzz.
+* [x] Pair Program on FizzBuzz.

 **Evidence**